whereswaldon/kfreestyle2d/README.md

 ```

 ## Run

+First, ensure that the `uinput` kernel module is loaded with `lsmod | grep uinput`.
+If
+that does not return a line containing uinput, run `sudo modprobe uinput` to load
+the userspace input module into your kernel.

 The driver expects to be given the path to an HID raw input device
 that corresponds to the special function keys of a Kinesis Freestyle 2.